hasanmoudud/geocompr/main.md

 ### Geometric intersections

-In section \@ref(raster-subsetting) we have shown how to extract values from a raster overlaid by other spatial objects.
+In section \@ref(spatial-raster-subsetting) we have shown how to extract values from a raster overlaid by other spatial objects.
 To retrieve a spatial output, we can use almost the same subsetting syntax.
 The only difference is that we have to make clear that we would like to keep the matrix structure by setting the `drop`-parameter to `FALSE`.
 This will return a raster object containing the cells whose midpoints overlap with `clip`.